gdnmobilelab/mock-aws-sinon/readme.md

 ### How does it actually work?

 It stubs out AWS.Request.send, which *is* available.
 That stub then returns a mock AWS.Response object with the return value you have provided.
 This idea was copied from [fakeaws](https://github.com/k-kinzal/fakemock), which works great except that I couldn't find a way to call verification methods on stubbed code, which this allows you to do.

+### _Does_ it work?

+I think so?
+It's a very quick project I'm using in literally two or three tests, so I wouldn't say it is thoroughly tested.
+If you try it and run into problems let me know.